rohansubagaran/rohansubagaran/README.md

 # Hi there 👋

-I'm **Rohan Subagaran**, a BSc Mathematics and Economics student, passionate about building software that helps everyday Malaysians. 🚀
+I'm **Rohan Subagaran**, a BSc Mathematics and Economics student, passionate about building software that helps everyday people. 🚀

 Currently exploring opportunities in **quantitative finance** and **consulting**, while developing my expertise in **computer science** and **software engineering**.

 ---